GoCarrot/teak-unity/docs/working-with-unity.rst

 Push Notifications and Local Notifications
 ------------------------------------------
-Whenever your game is launched via a push notification, or local notification Teak will let you know by sending out an event to all listeners.
+Whenever your game is launched via a push notification, local notification, or email link Teak will let you know by sending out an event to all listeners.

 You can listen for that event during by first writing a listener function, for example::